 I teach courses at the undergraduate and graduate level at Texas State, including courses on: Environmental Management, Cultural and Political Ecology, Land Management, Managing Urbanization, Research Techniques and Design, Qualitative Research, Rural Sustainability, and the Geography of Food and Agriculture.
 I also lead a field school to Tuscany and Umbria (approximately) every other summer.

 In addition, I serve (or have served) on several internal (TXST) committees, including the College of Liberal Arts Study Abroad Council, the university-wide Environment and Sustainability Committee (which I chaired), and the Sustainability Grad Council, among others.
-I also volunteer in leadership roles with the American Association of Geographers, including the Rural Geography Specialty group (RGSG), serving as both as a student representative and then as an at-large member, in the Wine, Beer, Spirits Specialty Group (WBSSG), having served as both Vice President and President, as well, currently, serving as a Regional Councilor for the Southwest to the National Council of the American Association of Geographers.
+I also volunteer in leadership roles with the American Association of Geographers, including the Rural Geography Specialty group (RGSG), serving as both as a student representative and then as an at-large member, in the Wine, Beer, Spirits Specialty Group (WBSSG), having served as both Vice President and President, as well recently serving as a Regional Councilor for the Southwest to the National Council of the American Association of Geographers.